YumengXiu/yumengxiu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a second year Master student at Department of Mechanical Engineering, CMU.
-I received my B.E. degree at Mechanical Engineering Program at Beijing Institute of Technology in 2020.

 I am broadly interested in robotics, learning to Control and optimization, particularly, my recent researches focus on following directions: